If you use paper records, here is a breakdown of what records your accountant will need to produce your accounts and your self-assessment tax return.

 Records for your Tax Return

 Employment Income – If you have any employment income in addition to being self-employed, you need to provide your P60, or P45 if that employment income ceased during the year.

 Dividends received during the year.

-Any other income you received during the year.
+Any other income or gains you received during the year.
 This may come from another self-employment job that you may have or a chargeable gain from selling a rental property or some shares etc.

-Getting your financial affairs in order well ahead of the deadline also means that you are far less likely to be hit with costly penalties either because the tax return was filed late or there was an error due to it being rushed, or you don’t have sufficient time to plan for payment of any tax liabilities.
+Getting your financial affairs in order well ahead of the deadline also means that you are far less likely to be hit with costly penalties or interest either because the tax return was filed late, there was an error due to it being rushed, or you don’t have sufficient time to plan for payment of any tax liabilities.

 Records for your accounts

-Bank statements – For all your business accounts and for the entire period.
-You’ll probably have one main account, but if you have a deposit account or a reserve account, make sure to include these.
+Bank statements – For all your business accounts and for the period your accounts cover.
+You’ll probably have one main account, but if you have a deposit account or a reserve account, make sure to include these statements too.
 Don’t forget to include any cheque books and paying-in books if you still use these.
-‘Chq 00067 for £54.93’ means nothing.

 Finance agreements – Copies of any new agreements taken out in the year.
-The interest on the repayments is a tax-deductible expense and what you have purchased could fall under the annual investment allowance.
+The interest on the repayments is a tax-deductible expense and the asset purchased could attract the annual investment or other capital allowances.

 Business credit card – They’ll need these statements too.
 If it’s a personal card that you occasionally use to pay business expenses, spend the time highlighting these.
-This will save your accountant having to go through these later on.
+This will save your accountant having to go through these.

 All sales income.
 That means all your sales invoices for the year (regardless of whether they have been paid or not) or details of your daily takings if you do not issue invoices.

 All purchase invoices and expenses receipts for the period.
 If your accountant doesn’t have these, they may need to make assumptions and/or some expenses could be missed out altogether, thereby increasing your tax bill.

 Petty cash receipts – Your accountant will need the petty cash balance at the year end.
-They will need to reconcile your cash, so this is vital.
+They will need to reconcile your cash, so these records are vital.

-Payroll records – Unless your accountant runs your payroll.
-You will need a print-out of each month’s pay run so they can check to see if there were any outstanding amounts.
-Make sure your reports show employers national insurance.
+Payroll records – Unless your accountant operates your payroll, you will need a print-out of each month’s pay run so they can check to ensure all wages amounts and employers national insurance are included.

 Arguably, keeping your records in a paper format isn’t the best system to have, so it is possible that you will hear from your accountant not long after you have supplied your records.
 They’ll probably be chasing missing paperwork, maybe even asking for paperwork that relates to the correct tax year.

-It’s worth mentioning that you can avoid this hassle by switching to online bookkeeping software.
+As we move closer to Making Tax Digital, you should consider moving over to online bookkeeping software.
 This will keep all your records in one place and automatically organise them for you so there would be no need to worry about missing anything off as you can simply give your accountant access to your online records throughout the year.
-Here at TaxAssist Accountants we offer clients access to QuickBooks, Xero and Receipt Bank, as well as provide you training to ensure you are happy with how it all works.
+Here at TaxAssist Accountants we offer clients access to QuickBooks, Xero and Dext (formerly Receipt Bank), as well as providing you with training to ensure you are happy with how it all works.

 How TaxAssist Accountants can help

 We can help you complete your tax return accurately so that you can meet the deadline and have already assisted many self-employed individuals and business owners to file theirs.
-Call us today on 0203 325 9825 or complete our online form to get in touch.
+Call us today on 0203 971 5550 or complete our easy online form to get in touch.